prof-spock/SoX-Plugins/README.md

 e.g. filters or reverb) in good quality and with a transparent, open-source implementation.

-This plugin implementation is completely platform-neutral based on the *[JUCE][]* audio framework.
-Currently only a build for VST3 plugins under Windows 10 is provided, but porting it to other targets should be straightforward, since building is supported by a platform-neutral CMAKE build file.
+This plugin implementation is completely free, open-source, platform-neutral and based on the *[JUCE][]* audio framework.
+Currently only a version for VST3 plugins under Windows 10 is provided, but porting it to other targets should be straightforward, since building is supported by a platform-neutral CMAKE build file.

 The effects provided here are a complete rewrite in C++ of the SoX algorithms for producing *(bit-exact) identical* renderings in the